Family and Community Studies

 K1.

-Critically appraise the sociological model of health and the application of this to families and communities in the assessment of child and family health
+Critically appraise the sociological model of health and its application to assessing child and family health within diverse communities.

 K2.

-Critically evaluate the principles of primary health care to plan, implement and evaluate health promotion activities within child, family and community health practice
+Evaluate principles of primary health care to plan, implement, and assess health promotion activities in family and community contexts.

 K3.